 All forms must be completed before the start of the season to be eligible for tryouts or practice.
 Please write legibly.
 Be sure that all forms are completed, signed, and dated.
-Solanco Medication Permission Slip Section 1: Personal and Emergency Information Include insurance information Section 2: Certification of Parent/Guardian Section 3: Understanding of Risk of Concussion and Traumatic Brain Injury Section 4: Understanding of Sudden Cardiac Arrest Symptoms and Warning Signs Section 5: Health History Explain any "yes" answers Section 6: PIAA Comprehensive Pre-Participation Physical Evaluation Solanco Interscholastic Athletic Participation and Student Parking Contract Insurance requirement for Solanco athletics If you have any questions or concerns, please contact the Athletic Trainer at Lea_Vandegrift@solancosd.org or text/call (717) 808-4089.
-Solanco High School Medication Permission Slip Student's Name: Grade Address: Phc ne: () Physician's Name: Pho ne: () In the event of an accident, illness, or injury, it is not always possible or necessary to reach the parent/guardian immediately.
-In such situations, please indicate which of the following medications (if any) the Certified Athletic Trainer is authorized to administer.
-Tylenol (1000mg) Yes or NO Ibuprofen (400mg) Yes or NO Benadryl (25mg) Yes or NO Parent/Guardian Signature // Date
+Solanco Medication Permission Slip Section 1: Personal and Emergency Information Include insurance information Section 2: Certification of Parent/Guardian Section 3: Understanding of Risk of Concussion and Traumatic Brain Injury Section 4: Understanding of Sudden Cardiac Arrest Symptoms and Warning Signs Section 5: Health History Explain any "yes" answers Section 6: PIAA Comprehensive Pre-Participation Physical Evaluation Signed & dated Solanco Interscholastic Athletic Participation and Student Parking Contract Insurance requirement for Solanco athletics If you have any questions about physicals, please contact the Athletic Trainer at Lea_Lumbert@solancosd.org Solanco High School Medication Permission Slip Student's Name: Grade Parent/Guardian Name: Middle School: Swift or Smith (circle) Address: Phone: () Physician's Name: Phone: () is not always possible or necessary to reach the as, please indicate which of the following ner is authorized to administer.
+If there is not Tylenol (1000mg) Yes or NO Ibuprofen (40 Oomg) Yes or NO Benadryl (25mg) Yes or NO Parent/Guardian Signature Date